Handmade Arita Cinnabar Tenmoku Sake Set

 Indulge in the exquisite experience of Japanese culture with our Handmade Arita Cinnabar Tenmoku Sake Set.
 Each piece tells a story, inviting you to explore the rich heritage and artistry of Japanese ceramics.
 The deep, cinnabar-red glaze, swirling into darker hues, evokes the warmth of an intimate gathering, making every sip of sake a moment of pure delight.

-The materials used for this set are high-quality porcelain, carefully sourced and shaped to enhance both functionality and aesthetics.
-With a size of approximately 4.1 x 3.0 x 4.5 inches (10.5 x 7.5 x 11.5 cm) for the sake container and 2.1 x 2.0 inches (5.3 x H5 cm) for each cup, this set is designed to fit comfortably in your hands, making every toast a sensory pleasure.
+The materials used for this set are porcelain, carefully sourced and shaped to enhance both functionality and aesthetics.
+With a size of approximately 4.1 x 3.0 x 4.5 inches (10.5 x 7.5 x 11.5 cm) for the sake container and 2.1 x 2.0 inches (5.3 x 5 cm) for each cup, this set is designed to fit comfortably in your hands, making every toast a sensory pleasure.
+It is recommended to wash the set by hand in warm soapy water to maintain its beauty and stability.

 Product Information